naiduarvind/the-bility-engineer/src/pages/index.md

   - type: section_hero
     title: Hi, I'm Arvind Naidu.
     section_id: hero
-    content: Arvind Naidu is the Head of Engineering at Mindvalley running day to day management and operations.
-Arvind has a huge experience in Site Reliability Engineer (SRE) back in
-      [Learndot@ServiceRocket](https://www.learndot.com/) innovating with a team
-      of high performing engineers.
-Arvind also provides pro-bono consultations to a few reputable firms in Silicon Valley.
-Arvind focuses primarily on reliability, maintainability, and scalability of engineering all around by approaching / adopting and adapting good practises.
+    content: ""
   - type: section_content
     title: About
     section_id: about
-    content: This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+    content: Arvind Naidu is the Head of Engineering at [Mindvalley](https://mindvalley.com) running day to day management and operations.
+Arvind has a huge experience in Site Reliability Engineer (SRE) back in [Learndot@ServiceRocket](https://learndot.com) innovating
+      with a team of high performing engineers.
+Arvind also provides pro-bono consultations to a few reputable firms in Silicon Valley.
+Arvind focuses primarily on reliability, maintainability, and scalability of engineering all around by approaching / adopting and adapting good practises.
     actions:
       - label: Contact Me
         url: /contact